juha-toiv/juha-toiv.github.io/projects.markdown

 <a href="https://github.com/juha-toiv/coordinates-to-point-feature"><img src="https://gh-card.dev/repos/juha-toiv/coordinates-to-point-feature.svg"></a>
 <br>
 * Custom geoprocessing tool/script for a ArcGIS Pro for creating point feature layers from coordinates in DMS format, or other coordinate notation formats supported by ArcGIS Pro
-* Output point feature layer is stored in memory and added to the active map
+* The output point feature layer is stored in memory and added to the active map
 <br>
 <br>